Gaza conflict to dent, not break Israel economy

 “Foreign companies find the overall rate of return is high.
 Israel has a high quality workforce and high innovation,” said Zvi Eckstein, dean of the school of economics at the Interdisciplinary Centre near Tel Aviv.
 “If there would be peace, it would be even better.”

-Still, the conflict comes in the midst of a rift between the finance and defense ministers over the military budget.
-The defense ministry wants a bigger budget but the finance ministry believes more money should be allocated to social spending.
+Still, the conflict comes in the midst of a rift between the finance and defence ministers over the military budget.
+The defence ministry wants a bigger budget but the finance ministry believes more money should be allocated to social spending.

-The war “can cause bad policies down the road because it will increase defense spending but without maintaining the balance of raising taxes and cutting in other areas”, Topf said.
+The war “can cause bad policies down the road because it will increase defence spending but without maintaining the balance of raising taxes and cutting in other areas”, Topf said.

-“It’s very popular to raise defense spending but it’s hard to raise taxes or decrease civil spending,” he added.
+“It’s very popular to raise defence spending but it’s hard to raise taxes or decrease civil spending,” he added.

-Ultimately, defense will get extra funds and that could cause the budget deficit to exceed a target of 3 percent of economic output this year and 2.5 percent in 2015.
-The defense ministry is reportedly seeking an additional 5 billion shekels in extra funding in 2015, which is opposed by the finance minister.
+Ultimately, defence will get extra funds and that could cause the budget deficit to exceed a target of 3 percent of economic output this year and 2.5 percent in 2015.
+The defence ministry is reportedly seeking an additional 5 billion shekels in extra funding in 2015, which is opposed by the finance minister.
 Its base budget was 51 billion shekels in 2014.

 Prior to the war, The Bank of Israel had said significant spending cuts and higher tax income of nearly 20 billion shekels was needed to meet the 2015 and 2016 fiscal targets.